Project S4

 • Research Lab

-Supporting Teachers Through Coaching Observations, and Multimedia to Education Students with Disabilities
+Supporting Teachers Through Coaching, Observations, and Multimedia to Educate Students with Disabilities

 Scholars on the STORMED Team conduct research related to the design, implementation, and experimental testing of multimedia-based interventions to support pre- and in-service teachers' knowledge and implementation of evidence-based practices on behalf of students with disabilities and others who struggle.